Icebeaar/7404Aproject/readme.md

 To run the code, you should install the requirements by `pip install -r requirements.txt`

 If you want to run the project, you can open and run the 'Main.py' for office_caltech_10 dataset, or 'Main_ixams.py' for ixams dataset.
-And also you can check 'LRESSVMs_Fast_matData.py' for faster algorithm using SSVMs.
+And also you can check 'LRESSVMs_Fast_matData.py' for faster algorithm using LSSVMs.

 The models for the 'Main.py' are saved in 'model' directory.